-"Did you forget about what I told you yesterday?
+"Did you forget what I told you, yesterday?
 I'm adopted," Lucas reminded him.
 "Viola and I aren't related by blood, so this isn't incest or anything like that at all."

 "Hmm...
 Maybe you think so, but have you ever considered how Viola or the rest of her family would feel?"

-Davis' remark stunned Lucas so much, his head dropped down hard.
+Davis' remark stunned Lucas so much that his head dropped down hard.
 As much as he hated to admit it, Davis had a point.
 The factors of the matter were all so simple but for the longest time, Lucas had been thinking only on the surface when it came to the person he had been infatuated with since childhood.

 "I... never thought about it," Lucas admitted.